 Restricted to Amherst College students.
-Admission with consent of the instructor.
 Limited to 40 students per class (20 per lab).
-(In the Fall, 25 seats per class are reserved for fist-year students.)
+In the Fall, 25 seats per class are reserved for first-year students.
 Fall and spring semesters.
-The Department.2016-17: Offered in Fall 2016 and Spring 2017
+The Department.2017-18: Offered in Fall 2017 and Spring 2018

 A continuation of COSC 111.
 This course will emphasize more complicated problems and their algorithmic solutions.
 The object-oriented programming paradigm will be discussed in detail, including data abstraction, inheritance, and polymorphism.
 Other topics will include stacks, queues, linked lists, programming for graphical user interfaces, and basic topics in probability.
 A laboratory section will meet once a week to give students practice with programming constructs.

 Requisite: COSC 111 or consent of instructor.
 Fall semester: Professor Alfeld.
 Spring semester: Professor TBA.2017-18: Offered in Fall 2017 and Spring 2018